 Whether you're renting or living in your own home, you'll also need to pay council tax.
 This tax is used to pay for the provision of public services, such as the fire department, rubbish collections, and other services that are delivered and budgeted at a local level.

-Find your local council here and register to pay the tax in monthly installments.
+Find your local council here and register to pay the tax in monthly instalments.
 You can also choose to pay for the whole year at once.

 If you are eligible to vote, you can also register to vote with your local council.
 You may be able to vote in local elections if you're are an Irish, Commonwealth or EU citizen that is resident in the UK.
 You can find out more about your eligibility to vote here.